Optiroc/SuperFamiconv/README.md

 ## dependencies
-CMake and a C++11 capable compiler.
+A C++11 capable compiler.

+## building
+In a Unix-like environment simply `make` the binary.
+On Windows use CMake to generate a build environment.

 ## operation